rameshelamathi/fof/Tests/README.md

 # Running tests
-In order to run the tests, you have configure your environment:
+In order to run the tests, you have to configure your environment:
  1. Create a database for the tests
  2. Install required libraries with Composer